11 ft streamers

 Insulation between layers is 0.65 mm paper, and all winding taps are secured by fiberglass webbing and are extra insulated by tubing before they are brought out to the sides for connection on terminal blocks.

-Total number of turns for each tap setting (amps at 400 V):
+Total number of turns and amps when driving the coil, for each tap setting (amps at 395 V):